PennyLaneAI/pennylane-qiskit/doc/devices/ibmq.rst

 ~~~~~~~~~~~~~~~~~~~

 By default, the ``qiskit.ibmq`` device will attempt to use an already active or stored
 IBM Q account.
+If it finds no account it will raise an error

+``qiskit.providers.ibmq.exceptions.IBMQAccountError: 'No active IBM Q account, and no IBM Q token provided.``

-If none are available, you may also directly pass your IBM Q API token,
+To allow the ``qiskit.ibmq`` device to use your account , you may directly pass your IBM Q API token,
-as well as an optional URL:
+as well as an optional URL, to the device:

 .. code-block:: python

     dev = qml.device('qiskit.ibmq', wires=2, backend='ibmq_qasm_simulator', ibmqx_token="XXX")

-In order to avoid accidentally publishing your token, it is best to store it using the
+However, in order to avoid accidentally publishing your token, it is best to store it using the
 ``qiskit.IBMQ.save_account()`` function.
 Alternatively, you can specify the token or URL via the
 `PennyLane configuration file <https://pennylane.readthedocs.io/en/latest/introduction/configuration.html>`__ by
 adding a section such as